The global non-linear stability of the Kerr-de Sitter family of black holes: Introduction

-The proof of Theorem~\ref{ThmIntroBaby}, using a generalized wave coordinate gauge adjusted `dynamically' (from infinity) by finite-dimensional gauge modifications, will be given in \S\ref{SecKdSStab}.
-It relies on a precise understanding of the linearized problem around a Schwarzschild--de~Sitter metric, and employs a robust framework, developed in this paper, that has powerful stability properties with respect to perturbations; we will describe the main ingredients, in particular the manner in which we adapt our choice of gauge, in \S\ref{SubsecIntroIdeas}.
+The proof of Theorem~\ref{ThmIntroBaby} will be given in \S\ref{SecKdSStab}.
+It uses a generalized wave coordinate gauge adjusted `dynamically' (from infinity) by finite-dimensional gauge modifications.
+The key tool is the precise analysis of the linearized problem around a Schwarzschild--de~Sitter metric.
+We develop a robust framework that has powerful stability properties with respect to perturbations; we will describe its main ingredients, in particular the manner in which we adapt our choice of gauge, in \S\ref{SubsecIntroIdeas}.
 (As a by-product of our analysis, we obtain a very general finite-codimension solvability result for quasilinear wave equations on Kerr--de~Sitter spaces, see Appendix~\ref{SecQ}.)
 The restriction to small angular momenta in Theorem~\ref{ThmIntroBaby} is then due to the fact that the required algebra is straightforward for linear equations on a Schwarzschild--de~Sitter background, but gets rather complicated for non-zero angular momenta; we explain the main calculations one would have to check to extend our result to large angular momenta in Remark~\ref{RmkIntroNonObvious}.
 Our framework builds on a number of recent advances in the global geometric microlocal analysis of black hole spacetimes which we recall in \S\ref{SubsecIntroIdeas}; `traditional' energy estimates play a very minor role, and are essentially only used to deal with the Cauchy surface $\Sigma_0$ and the artificial boundaries at $r=r_\pm\pm\eps_M$ in Figure~\ref{FigIntroBaby}.
 For solving the non-linear problem, we use a Nash--Moser iteration scheme, which proceeds by solving a \emph{linear} equation \emph{globally} at each step and is thus rather different in character from bootstrap arguments.
 (See also the introduction of \cite{HintzVasySemilinear}.)

 Our main theorem and the arguments involved in its proof allow for further conclusions regarding the phenomenon of \emph{ringdown}, the problem of \emph{black hole uniqueness}, and suggest a future path to a definitive resolution of Penrose's \emph{Strong Cosmic Censorship} conjecture for cosmological spacetimes; see \S\ref{SubsecIntroCsq} for more on this.